 Students are expected to be skilled in statistics, in at least two analytic research techniques, and reasonably knowledgeable about several others.
 Students qualify in analytic techniques by completing the following:

-- Satisfactory performance (B or higher) in two cumulative graduate level statistics courses (beyond the master's level URP504 and URP505).
+- Satisfactory performance (B or higher) in two cumulative graduate-level statistics courses.

 Students entering with previous statistics experience may wish to enter directly into a second semester statistics course.
 In the past, students have typically selected one of the following sequences: